PrabhaAnde/terraform-talos-kube-ha-cluster/README.md

-# Talos Kubernetes on Proxmox
+# Talos Kubernetes HA Cluster Automation with Terraform on Proxmox

-This project provides infrastructure-as-code to deploy a high-availability Kubernetes cluster using [Talos Linux](https://www.talos.dev/) on Proxmox virtualization.
+This project provides infrastructure-as-code to deploy a production grade high-availability Kubernetes cluster using [Talos Linux](https://www.talos.dev/) on Proxmox virtualization.
 It uses Terraform for provisioning and includes post-installation scripts for Kubernetes configuration and CNI setup.

 ## Overview